 Around 63 BC, Pompey of Rome conquered Israel, putting all of Judea under control of the Caesars.
 This eventually led to Herod being made king of Judea by the Roman emperor and senate.
 This is the nation that taxed and controlled the Jews and eventually executed the Messiah on a Roman cross.
 Roman, Greek, and Hebrew cultures were now mixed together in Judea.

-During the span of the Greek and Roman occupations, two important political/religious groups emerged in Palestine.
+During the span of the Greek and Roman occupations, two important political/religious groups emerged in Israel.
 The Pharisees added to the Law of Moses through oral tradition and eventually considered their own laws more important than God’s (see Mark 7:1–23).
 While Christ’s teachings often agreed with the Pharisees, He railed against their hollow legalism and lack of compassion.
 The Sadducees represented the aristocrats and the wealthy.
 The Sadducees, who wielded power through the Sanhedrin, rejected all but the Mosaic books of the Old Testament.
 They refused to believe in resurrection and were generally shadows of the Greeks, whom they greatly admired.

-The New Testament tells the story of how hope came, not only for the Jews, but for the entire world.
+The New Testament tells the story of how hope came, not only for the Jews but for the entire world.
 Christ’s fulfillment of prophecy was anticipated and recognized by many who sought Him out.
-The stories of the Roman centurion, the wise men, and the Pharisee Nicodemus show how Jesus was recognized as the Messiah by those who lived in His day.
-The “400 years of silence” were broken by the greatest story ever told—the gospel of Jesus Christ!
+The stories of the Roman centurion, the wise men, and the Pharisee Nicodemus show how Jesus was recognized as the Messiah by those from several different cultures.
+The “400 years of silence” of the intertestamental period were broken by the greatest story ever told—the gospel of Jesus Christ!